4paradigm/OpenMLDB/docs/en/maintain/scale.md

   172.27.128.37:8541  kTabletHealthy  1min
 ```

-### 2 Migrate the copy
+### Step 2.
+Migrating replications

-The command used for replica migration is migrate。command format: migrate src\_endpoint table\_name partition des\_endpoint
+The command used for replication migration is `migrate`.
+The command format is: `migrate src_endpoint table_name partition des_endpoint`

-**Once the table is created, shards cannot be added or removed, only shards can be migrated.
-When migrating, only slave shards can be migrated, not primary shards**
+**Once the table is created, partitions cannot be added or removed, only can be migrated.
+When migrating, only leader partitions can be migrated, not follower partitions**

 ```bash
 $ ./bin/openmldb --zk_cluster=172.27.128.31:8090,172.27.128.32:8090,172.27.128.33:8090 --zk_root_path=/openmldb_cluster --role=ns_client